 - Pre-heat the oven to 180°C(fan)/200°C/gas mark 6.
 Grease and line with baking paper a 20cm/8inch square cake tin.

-- Beat together the eggs, sugar, honey, oil, ginger and syrup in a large mixing bowl.
+- Beat together the 2 eggs (or flax eggs), 100g brown sugar, 120ml syrup, 150ml sunflower oil, the chopped stem ginger and 2 tablespoons of ginger syrup in a large mixing bowl.

-- In a separate bowl sift together the flour, baking powder and ground ginger.
-Fold the dry ingredients into the wet ingredients until combined and finally stir in the swede.
+- In a separate bowl sift together 175g plain flour, 2 teaspoons baking powder and 2 teaspoons ground ginger.
+Fold the dry ingredients into the wet ingredients until combined and finally mix in 200g grated swede.

 - Bake in the oven for 35-40 minutes until golden brown and a skewer inserted in the centre comes out clean.
-Leave to cool completely in the tin before turning out and serving.
+Leave to cool completely in the tin before turning out.